Labelling guidelines for VQA wines

 - The appellation declaration and VQA letters must appear in the same font, colour and type size and in a minimum type size of 2.0 mm based on the smallest letter used

-- It must appear on the front label
+- It must appear on the principal display panel (front label as determined by VQAO)

 The following items must appear on the bottle (any surface except the top or bottom):